-Tuition \$15,425
+Tuition \$15,522

 Registration Fee \$100

 Books \$435

 Lab Fee \$375

 Tools \$365

-Total Cost \$16,700
+Total Cost \$16,797

-INDUSTRIAL, COMMERCIAL AND RESIDENTIAL ELECTRICIAN

-30 Weeks/720 Clock Hours/180 Additional Outside Clock Hours/30 Semester Credits
+INDUSTRIAL, COMMERCIAL AND RESIDENTIAL ELECTRICIAN 30 Weeks/720 Clock Hours/180 Additional Outside Clock Hours/30 Semester Credits

 The objective of the electrical program is for students to gain entry level employment as an Electrician, Electricians Helper or Electrical Apprentice.
 The program obtains this through a series of hands-on exercises as well as classroom instruction.
 The program also teaches field and shop safety.
+Upon meeting graduation requirements of the Industrial, Commercial, and Residential Electrician program, the student is entitled to a Industrial, Commercial, and Residential Electrician Diploma.